renpy/renpy/sphinx/source/screen_actions.rst

             if tooltip:
                 text "[tooltip]"

-The :ref:`nearrect` displayable can be used to display "popup-style" tooltips, and has support for a special "tooltip" focus name, that is set to the location of the last focus that set a tooltip::
+The :ref:`sl-nearrect` displayable can be used to display "popup-style" tooltips, and has support for a special "tooltip" focus name, that is set to the location of the last focus that set a tooltip::